-We were staying in a very nice Air Force Inn at the Niagara Falls International Airport about six miles from the Falls, and we were up and out early.
+Helen (adorable wife) and I were staying in a very nice Air Force Inn at the Niagara Falls International Airport about six miles from the Falls.
+We were up and out early, having spent a delightful evening at Griffon Gastropub on the previous night.
 Once again, the weather was glorious so we expected the crowd to be large.
 However, it surprised us that the visitor count seemed to be somewhat moderate.
 There is plenty of parking on the U.S. side of the Falls, and plenty of help as well, so everyone was moving in a very orderly fashion.
 A tour group of Chinese arrived about the same time as we did.
 They were young, probably college students, and they were having a grand time taking pictures and snapping “selfies” by the hundreds.

 We entered the visitor center to buy tickets for the Maid of the Mist tour.
-The ramp into the center gives one the first view of the Falls down and to the left, and your excitement for what’s ahead ramps up with each step.
-Once inside, there are plenty of places to spend money.
-There is a very nice gift shop, and several places to eat.
-One can also see a movie about the Falls and some history about it.
-We were there to ride the boat.
+The ramp into the center gave us the first view of the Falls down and to the left, and our excitement for what’s ahead ramped up with each step.
+Once inside, we had plenty of places to spend money including a very nice gift shop, and several places to eat.
+There was a movie about the Falls but, we were there to ride the boat.